Cumulocity-IoT/cumulocity-demo-widget/README.md

 9. After the build completes the /dist folder will contain a zip file, this is your deployable widget

-10. Follow runtime deployment instruction from [here](https://github.com/SoftwareAG/cumulocity-runtime-widget-loader).
+10. Use Application Builder to install your runtime widget.
 Download the Demo Runtime Widget [from here](https://github.com/SoftwareAG/cumulocity-demo-widget/releases/download/1.2.0/demo-runtime-widget-1.2.0.zip)

 On the successful deployment of the widget, login to cumulocity tenant URL and basic login credentials